Accelerate Your Business with EDI Healthcare Review and Response Service

 The 0007 is a structure for a response, such as information receiver, subscriber, event, services, etc).
 The submitter transaction identifier C64374 is returned through the UMO system.
 Further information regarding response is denoted through the BHT value of 16.

 There are different hierarchical levels (HL) followed by EDI in 278 transmission format for request/response review.
-These hierarchies can be identified as different partners, such as Insurance company, submitting provider, subscriber, and the patient.
+These hierarchies can be identified as different partners, such as Insurance companies, submitting providers, subscribers, and patients.
 The below example highlights the request raised for the patient’s appointment and diagnosis of ailment.

 • HL*1*2*EV*2~